lawsonM525/csc-251-final-project/README.md

 # csc-251-final-project
+group member: Malaz, Quinn, Michelle
-List of file for our project: port_scanner.py Instructions on how to run your project: use command like "python port_scanner.py glasgow.smith.edu -mode connect -order order -ports known".
+List of file for our project: port_scanner.py, contribution.txt, README.md, challenge.txt
+Instructions on how to run our project: use command like "python port_scanner.py glasgow.smith.edu -mode connect -order order -ports known".